jakezp/build-your-own-openclaw/README.md

 - [**15-agent-dispatch**](./15-agent-dispatch/) - Your Agent want friends to work with!

 ### Phase 4: Production & Scale (Steps 17-18)
-Production features for reliability and long-term memory.
+Features for reliability and long-term memory.

 - [**16-concurrency-control**](./16-concurrency-control/) - Too many Pickle is running at the same time?
 - [**17-memory**](./17-memory/) - Remember me!